donategifts/donategifts/Contributing.md

 - Have Docker installed (Docker Desktop for mac and windows).
 The local database is running in a mongo docker container so that you don't have to run mongo natively

-For Mac users:
-- If you don't have mongodb, run `brew tap mongodb/brew` then `brew install mongodb-database-tools`
-- If you don't have command line tools, run `xcode-select --install`

 ## Install dependencies

 - `npm install` will install all the deps you need as well as setup husky for our hook scripts